Skip to content

 67. Implementing a landscape or jurisdictional level approach?

-[Externally verified] The company supports the 'Forever Sabah' initiative of helping independent smallholders to achieve RSPO certification and also reports collaboration with Nestle and Musim Mas on a landscape project in Sumatra.
+[Externally verified] The company supports the 'Forever Sabah' initiative to help independent smallholders achieve RSPO certification.
+It also reports collaborating with Nestle and Musim Mas on a landscape project in Sumatra and supports the Solidaridad project in Mexico, which promotes good and sustainable agricultural practices.

 This indicator is disabled as the company is only a processor or trader.